ThomasDoyle11/orbit/scripts/README.md

 # Scripts

 At present, the game is extremely barebones.
 The player clicks to leave the orbit of a _Celestial Body_ and reattaches to the next orbit it enters.
-There are no win or loss conditions.
+There are no win or loss conditions, or scoring mechanisms.

-The _CometBehaviour.cs_ script governs the behaviour of the 'comet'
+## CometBehaviour.cs

+This script governs the behaviour of the 'comet' which the player controls.
+It listens for player input, and accepts a single click/tap to disconnect from the current orbit.
+Two other inputs are also accepted for debug purpose, one of which returns the comet to the starting location and one of which switches the orbit between clockwise and anticlockwise.

+Although Unity has it's own physics system which can be used to detect collisions, I opted to use my own mathematical calculations to check when a comet enters an orbit, as it was a rather simple task and kept the detections lightweight (and it's always fun writing your own logic).

+The script also makes use of the singleton pattern.
+In the `Awake()` function, which is called when a script is loaded, it assigns a reference to this script to a static field `instance`, allowing it to be accessed from any other script.
+The code also checks that if another script of the same type tries to load, it is destroyed, to ensure uniqueness.

+## _CelestialBody.cs

+This script is used to define the objects which the comet shall orbit.
+The script contains variables that define both the way it acts and the way it looks (some of these variables, such as `explosionRadius`, have not yet had their corresponding logic implemented).

+The variables which define the way an object acts give variety to the gameplay.
+For example, the `orbitRadius` can be changed to give different radii in which the player orbits, and if this value is 0 it represents an object that cannot be orbited.
+Regardless of this value, if an object has a `destructionFactor` greater than 0 then it will eventually be destroyed, meaning it can no longer be orbited and will eject the player if currently being orbited.
+If an object also has an `explosionRadius` greater than 0, then it will cause an explosion destroying everything in this radius on destruction, prompting the player to hightail it outta there.
+Finally, the `gravityFactor` being greater than 0 will cause the comet to be drawn towards the object, and less than 0 will slowly move it away.

+By customising the `coreObject` variable, the core of the object can be made to look like different celestial objects.
+For example, a planet-looking object would lend itself to having a stable orbit, whereas a sun-like object may lend itself to being destroyed and exploding à la a supernova, and a black hole might draw the comet in.
+As well as this, a set of `planetRings` can be defined, giving more variety to the Celestial Objects.